-Based on these positive Phase 1 results, we have advanced VTX958 into Phase 2 trials in psoriasis, psoriatic arthritis and Crohn's disease, and we are evaluating additional indications for future clinical development.
-We expect to report topline data from the Phase 2 trial of VTX958 in psoriasis in the fourth quarter of 2023, while topline Phase 2 data for VTX958 in psoriatic arthritis and Crohn's disease are expected in 2024.
+Based on these positive Phase 1 results, we advanced VTX958 into Phase 2 trials in psoriasis, psoriatic arthritis and Crohn's disease.
+In the fourth quarter of 2023, we announced topline results from a Phase 2 trial of VTX958 in moderate to severe plaque psoriasis.
+While the trial achieved its primary endpoint, the degree of efficacy observed did not meet our internal threshold for advancement into Phase 3, leading to our decision to discontinue development of VTX958 in both plaque psoriasis and psoriatic arthritis.